AN ONLINE COURSE DEVELOPED BY AN EDUCATIONAL PSYCHOLOGIST

 Thinking Positively About Themselves & School

-• You'll learn how to help your child feel better about themselves and about school.
+• You’ll explore practical ways to shift these feelings over time, helping your child feel more engaged and positive about school.

 Issues Outside of School